benoitc/dnssd_erlang/README.md

 It's important to stop operations when no more results are needed to avoid generating needless network traffic.
-To stop an operation pass the Reference returned when you started the operation to dnssd:stop/1.
+To stop an operation pass the Reference returned when you started the operation to `dnssd:stop/1`.
 Operations will also be stopped if your process exits.

 ### Retrieving Results

-Results from a running operation can be retrieved by calling dnssd:results(Ref).
+Results from a running operation can be retrieved by calling `dnssd:results(Ref)`.
 For resolve operations this will only return the last result.
 For all other operations it will return all current results.